-- We also need to consider these findings concerning the long-term use of other drugs such as pharmaceuticals and alcohol, both of which can have incredibly harmful effects, are addictive and can even lead to death.
+- We also need to consider these findings compared with the long-term use of other drugs such as pharmaceuticals and alcohol, both of which can have incredibly harmful effects, are addictive, and can even lead to death.
 None of which have ever been proven to be associated with marijuana use.

 Round-Up: Will You Be Smoking Marijuana Every Day?

 Well, there you have it – you wanted to know what smoking cannabis every day could do, and now you have an idea, pretty disappointing, no?
 All jokes aside, this study has been incredibly important for the future of marijuana, and the findings are indeed interesting, despite the somewhat unpleasant results.

 Research like this is vital, particularly for patients who use cannabis regularly as a medicine.